AscendLab

 Use standard JSON

-Wrap keys in double quotes and remove comments or trailing commas before validating.
+Wrap keys in double quotes and remove comments or trailing commas before validating, or use cleanup as a reviewable first pass.

 Keep huge payloads local